pumanitro/G2i---Trivia-Game-Coding-Challenge/README.md

 - global - components that are used once in a whole application to provide some functionality like RWD provider or layout
 - helpers - functions that can be reused in few places in whole application
 - pages - component responsible for given url adress like /home -> Home.tsx component

+## What I haven't done but will consider in different types of project

+- using different git handling mechanism like GitFlow

 ## Available Scripts